 The VGAx library allows to use four color with a resolution of 120 x 60 pixels, not many but enough for this retro-game console.
 The graphic is raw but, thanks to the use of the potentiometers, the games run smoothly.
 Simple sound effects are available too.

 Step 1: How to Build Your Own Arduino VGA Console

-First download ArduinoVGAgame.ino code at the bottom of this page and copy it on your PC in a directory with the same name.
+First download ArduinoVGAgame.ino and/or Snake.ino codes at the bottom of this page and copy them in your PC in a directory with the same name.
 Download the VGAx library from this link on GitHub.
 The easiest way is to copy it in the Arduino software subfolder named "libraries", to be immediately recognized.

 IMPORTANT: this library works for Arduno IDE 1.6.4 but it is not fully compatible with elder or newer versions.

 Upload the code in your Arduino board (I tested both Uno and Nano).
 A warning for low available memory is normal.
 If you do not have other errors everything is ok and you can immediately start to build your own console.